Flab-E/ctf-stuff/README.md

 CRC- `5e c3 ba 89 f4`

+Often they give corrupted images, which have a missing chunk header, or a missing file header or any of these.
+Suck modifications might show up as a `CRC Error` or any other file error.
+You can manually correct them with the help of any PNG wiki page.

+Or you could try this tool called [PCRT](https://github.com/sherlly/PCRT)

 ## Hidden files:
 You can look at the hex values in the file and find files.
 These files can be extracted with the linux `dd`: